suzannejmatthews/PDC-Unplugged/content/activities/sweetenJuice.md

-* **K-12**: The authors used dramatizations in a high school course, which suggests that the acitivity is appropriate for K-12 students.
+* **K-12**: The authors used dramatizations in a high school course, which suggests that the activity is appropriate for K-12 students.

 * **CS2/DSA/Systems** TCPP recommends that programming topics such as synchronization can be taught as early as CS2, and is also appropriate for